hackzurich/WatAppAndroid/Readme.md

 For more information about the project, go to Creatorspace [link here]

+### How to download it
+You can download the app from the [Releases Page](https://github.com/hackzurich/WatAppAndroid/releases).
+You might need to give your mobile browser permission to install apps from unknown sources.

 ### How to run it

 1. Download the source code